QLD Wide - 60 Seconds Claim Advice

 • Severe and serious injuries take longer to reach MMI, which means a greater loss of income, and generally, higher compensation.

-Motor Vehicle Accident
+Motor Vehicle Accident Compensation

-Compensation Payouts QLD
+Payouts QLD

 Every accident compensation claim is unique, so it is difficult to determine average payout amounts for motor vehicle accidents.

 Below is a sample of “real-life” lump sum payouts from Queensland Court Judgements.
+These cases offer insights into how much compensation is paid for similar injuries.

 Legal Name